Well hello there, and welcome to my food blog!

 Body Positivity is something I consider as very very important, and would like to share with my followers.
 It’s important to me because the way I eat is not about losing weight, or my physical appearance.
 It is truly about how I feel, period.

-When I first began eating basically Paleo, I lost a lot of weight, to the point where I was almost too skinny.
+When I first began eating basically Paleo, I lost a lot of weight, to the point where I was almost under weight.
 For about a year and a half, I maintained this new weight, and became obsessed with eating healthy and being thin.
 I found all of my identity in this and was terribly unhappy.

 Then, I studied abroad in France, the capital of wine, cheese, and bread, and I started to question my diet.
 I wondered, was eating this way really helping my health problems?
 Or was I just doing so because the doctor told me to?
 Because I was feeling better, I thought I could go back to eating how I did before.
 So while I was abroad, I ate a lot of things I had previously cut out of my diet, and I felt sick for months, but I kind of denied/ ignored it until I got back home.